Kinyangiri: Housing and Buildings

 Kinyangiri has some old buildings dating back more than 100 years during the Germany occupation.
 Mahakama which translates to court house and food storage facility are the oldest buildings in the village dating back to the 1890s.
 There are also new and modern houses with self contained rooms with electricity and running water but majority of houses are simple traditional built using earth soil, wood and grass for roofing.

 Health Care

 Kinyangiri hospital is the public and only health center in Kinyangiri as well as surrounding villages.
 The center provides health care and clinics for children.
 There are currently two chemists shops.
 The village also utilize traditional medicines of which its knowledge is passed from one generation to another.
 Locals usually use herbals from wild roots and grasses to cure certain diseases such as malaria.

 Religion and Culture

 The ward has a significant number of Muslims and Christians, while the majority of the natives are indigenous believers.
-There are two small mosques and a Catholic church.
+There are two small mosques, a Catholic church, Lutheran church and other churches.